openline-ai/openline.ai/blog/q2-2023-team-offiste.md

 ## Embracing an AI-first approach

-There's no doubt that the speed of AI advancement in the past 18 months has been absolutly staggering.
+There's no doubt that the speed of AI advancement in the past 18 months has been absolutely staggering.
 We believe in 10 years, there will only be two types of companies:

 - Those that are great at leveraging AI throughout the business, and
 - Those that are dead